jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AttributeError: module 'src.calculator' has no attribute 'add'

-* I add a :ref:`function<functions>` using what I know so far that the return statements match the name of the :ref:`functions`
+* the return statements of the last 3 have matched the names of the :ref:`functions`, I add a new one

   .. code-block:: python